anjshenoy/telemetry-tracer/README.md

 }

 ```
+All times are in nanoseconds.

 The id at the top is the trace ID.
 The last currently executing span was 1401259917.
-In this case it is also the root span as
-its parent_span_id is nil.
-This span has 2 annotations, one is a
+In this case it is also the root span as its parent_span_id is nil.
+This span has
-straightforward key-value pair, and a second where the value is a hash.
+2 annotations: one is a straightforward key-value pair.
+The second has a hash
-This kind of value can be computed using a post-process block.
+representation for the value part.
+This kind of value is computed using a post-process
+block.
 Annotations that are post-processed will contain a time_to_process flag
-whose value will be the length of time in nanoseconds that it took to
+whose value will be the length of time it took to execute the post process block.
-execute the post process block.
-We felt it worthwhile to log the time
-required for this kind of annotation because it is possible that certain
+We felt it worthwhile to log the time required for this kind of annotation because
-code blocks could be expensive and engineers should have a way to know
+it is possible that certain code blocks could be expensive and engineers should
-the same in devleopment and be able to correlate results in other
+have a way to know in devleopment and be able to correlate results in other
 environments.

-### Enabling your tracer:
+### Enabling the tracer:

 The tracer is enabled based on certain criteria.
-Think of it as a
-circuit where each flag operates as a switch:

-The enabled flag is the base flag and is loaded at application load time: if this is off, it doesn't
+The **enabled** flag is the base flag and is loaded at application load time.
-matter what value the other flags have, the Tracer is turned off.
-If enabled is on, then the Tracer checks other values
+If this is off, it doesn't matter what value the other flags have, the Tracer
+is turned off.
+If enabled is on, then the Tracer checks other values.

 Override: This value defaults to true if enabled is set to true.
 It can also be
 stored as a proc object e.g. a flag retrieved from Redis/Memcache.

-in you config/initializers you can add:
+For example, in you config/initializers you can add:

 ```
 Tracer.override = Proc.new { MyAppGlobalConfig.get.tracer_enabled }
 ```

-In this way, if the proc evaluates to false, the tracer will turn off at
+If the proc evaluates to false, the tracer will turn off without
-run time without having to do an application restart.
+having you to do an application restart.
+Switching the tracer on/off
+through enabled only will require an application restart.

 You can also tune your Tracer to run on a selection of hosts by
 specifying a regex like so: